madbomb122/Win10Script/README.md

 Make sure your account is a member of Administrators group as the script attempts to run with elevated privileges.

 ## FAQ
 **Q:** Can I run the script safely?
-**A:** At the default settings Yes.. but may change settings back to the default or readd removed apps **If you're not sure what the script does, do not attempt to run it!**
+**A:** At the default settings Yes.. but may change settings back to the default or readd removed apps

 **Q:** Can I run the script repeatedly?
 **A:** Yes.